wgerlach/OpenStackMaster/README.md

 This example is based on vmAWE.pl which is now maintained by Wei and can be found here: https://github.com/wtangiit/vmScriptAWE

 The first four option groups are generic, they are inherited from the ManageBulkInstances.pm module.
-Only the last two option groups (AWE actions and AWE options) are AWE-specifc options are defined in the vmAWE.pl script.
+Only the last two option groups (AWE actions and AWE options) are AWE-specifc options that are defined in the vmAWE.pl script.

 options of vmAWE.pl: